Net pot, no medium

 How it affects the system

-• Roots dangle directly in nutrient solution (DWC) or sit in shallow nutrient film (NFT); medium plays no role
+• Roots dangle directly in oxygenated nutrient solution (DWC) or sit in a shallow recirculating nutrient film (NFT); a growing medium plays no role

-• Plant support is purely mechanical: the net pot collar holds the stem; transplant timing matters because root mass develops below the pot, not within it
+• Plant support is purely mechanical: the net pot collar holds the stem while the bulk of the root mass develops below the pot

-• Easiest cleanup between cycles: rinse net pots and reuse indefinitely
+• Easiest cleanup between cycles: rinse the net pots and reuse them indefinitely

 System compatibility